Rsmiet/Udemy-bootcamp/README.md

 In this repository, I track my learning process and share the steps I’m taking to become a better Python programmer.
 It contains code examples, notes, and experiments that I've conducted.
 I primarily use **Google Colab** to run my scripts and explore new concepts.

-### Commit Counter 🔢
+### Contributions Counter 🔢

 ![GitHub Contributions](https://img.shields.io/github/contributors/Rsmiet/Udemy-bootcamp)

-Here you can see the number of commits I've made to this project, which motivates me to keep learning and adding new things every day!
+Here you can see the number of contributors to this project (including myself), which motivates me to keep learning and adding new things every day!

 ## Built With 🛠️